oceanprotocol/docs/content/concepts/did-ddo.md

 ]
 ```

-Algorithms will have access to a json file located at /data/inputs/algoCustomData.json, which contains the keys/values for input data required.
+Algorithms will have access to a JSON file located at /data/inputs/algoCustomData.json, which contains the keys/values for input data required.
 Example:

 ```json
 {